karmats/angular-prismic/CONTRIBUTING.md

     git push origin my-fix-branch
     ```

-* In Github, send a pull request to `angular:master`.
+* In Github, send a pull request to `angular-pismic:master`.
 * If we suggest changes then you can modify your branch, rebase and force a new push to your GitHub
   repository to update the Pull Request: